 In addition to relics of ancient civilisations, Burren National Park is also known for its unique and rich combination of Mediterranean and Arctic-Alpine flora.

 Despite the Burren’s harsh appearance, there are plenty of plants that grow between the rocks.
-Make sure you keep an eye on the Burren’s limestone pavement where spring gems such as mountain avens and fen violets, rare ferns in gullies are flourishing.
+Make sure you keep an eye on the Burren’s limestone pavement where spring gems such as mountain avens and fen violets, and rare ferns in gullies are flourishing.

 The Burren is home to 80% of Ireland’s butterflies and over 75% of all plant species in Ireland.
-Of the twenty-seven orchid species that are native to the Emerald Isle, twenty-five of them are found in the Burren including dense-flowered orchid, early-purple orchid, common-spotted orchid, fragrant orchid, fly-orchid, bee-orchid, frog orchid, lesser butterfly orchid and autumn lady’s tresses.
+Of the twenty-seven orchid species that are native to the Emerald Isle, twenty-five of them are found in the Burren including dense-flowered orchid, early-purple orchid, common spotted orchid, fragrant orchid, fly-orchid, bee-orchid, frog orchid, lesser butterfly orchid and autumn lady’s tresses.

 Things to know before you go

 The Burren’s name | derives from the Irish word boireann, meaning ‘stony place’.

 Come prepared for all kinds of weather | One of the most important items you can bring is waterproof boots and a jacket.
 The wind can be cold and biting and the trails can be muddy in wet conditions.
 If you plan on exploring the coast as well, then bring windproof layers as the ocean brings powerful winds.

 Essentials checklist | Sun hat, sunscreen, and sunglasses.
 Insect repellent.
 Day pack with comfortable straps.
 Route map or trail guide.

 Stick To Trails | With such a variety of trails there’s no need to venture beyond or use shortcuts.
 By staying on designated trails, roads, routes and trails at all times you are helping natural areas stay natural.